leobaud/surfs_up/README.md

 # surfs_up

-## Temperature analysis for JUne and December
+## Temperature analysis for June and December

 1) Temperatures in Oahu on June and December seem very similar.
 The mean for June is only 3 degrees higher than the mean in December.
 For both months through the 7 years of analysis the behavior is similar.
 With this information presented to the investors the can have more confidence that the business could be a success for these months.
 A mean temperature in the 70's signify a cool weather perfect for surfing and ice cream.
 It is not burning hot, nor extremely cold so that people won't get out of their houses.